localhost5001/todolist/README.md

 ## Installing new dependencies

-Dependencies cannot be installed directly, it may be done vie docker compose.
+Dependencies cannot be installed directly, it may be done via docker compose.

 ### For web
 ```